PycraftDeveloper/PMMA/documentation/docs/python_examples/1 - Creating a Display.rst

         # Perform any rendering here...

         # Refresh the display to show any updates and limit refresh rate
-        display.continuous_refresh()
+        display.refresh()

 The :code:`display.clear()` method is used to clear the display at the beginning of each iteration of the main loop.
 This ensures that any previous drawings are removed before we draw new content.
 Whilst you may want to keep the contents of the previous frame, it is generally a bad idea to omit this step as it makes the display more vulnerable to graphical glitches and artifacts - like for example when resizing the window, maximizing or minimizing it or if you have any on-screen overlays like MSI Afterburner's On Screen Display (OSD), which PMMA's display supports you using.

-You should ensure that any rendering you wish to do is performed between the :code:`display.clear()` and :code:`display.continuous_refresh()` calls.
-The :code:`display.continuous_refresh()` method is responsible for updating the display with any new graphical content.
-Any rendering that occurs before :code:`display.clear()` will not be visible on the display, as it will be cleared away at the start of the next loop iteration, and the same applies for any rendering that occurs after :code:`display.continuous_refresh()`, as the display will not be updated again until the next loop iteration.
+You should ensure that any rendering you wish to do is performed between the :code:`display.clear()` and :code:`display.refresh()` calls.
+The :code:`display.refresh()` method is responsible for updating the display with any new graphical content.
+Any rendering that occurs before :code:`display.clear()` will not be visible on the display, as it will be cleared away at the start of the next loop iteration, and the same applies for any rendering that occurs after :code:`display.refresh()`, as the display will not be updated again until the next loop iteration.
 Its also important to note that in PMMA, it is recommended that any content is only rendered once per loop iteration (in this situation also known as a frame), as rendering multiple times per frame may cause previous render calls to the same object to be ignored or changed in unexpected ways.

-The :code:`display.continuous_refresh()` method also limits the refresh rate of the display, which can be beneficial for performance and power consumption.
-In this example we have allowed PMMA to automatically use a feature called 'V-Sync' (Vertical Synchronization), which synchronizes the display's refresh rate with the monitor's refresh rate.
+The :code:`display.refresh()` method also dynamically limits the refresh rate of the display, which can be beneficial for performance and power consumption.
+In the above example we have allowed PMMA to automatically use a feature called 'V-Sync' (Vertical Synchronization), which synchronizes the display's refresh rate with the monitor's refresh rate.
 This helps to prevent screen tearing and provides a smoother visual experience.
 If you wish to control wether V-Sync is used it can be adjusted when creating the display as shown in the example below:

 .. code-block:: python